-Over nearly a decade, Vertical Access has joined teams of architects, engineers, and conservators working to document, assess, and maintain St. Patrick’s Cathedral.
-Vertical Access has performed both interior and exterior investigations of the cathedral, including inspection and documentation of exterior masonry at the west facade spires and gable (2004 and 2008) and investigation of attic trusses, rafters, and catwalks (2012).
+Over more than a decade, Vertical Access has joined teams of architects, engineers, conservators, contractors and construction managers working to document, assess, and maintain St. Patrick’s Cathedral.
+Vertical Access has performed both interior and exterior investigations of the Cathedral, helping to inform the Archdiocese of New York on the condition of its facilities.

 Scope of work

 - Surveyed existing condition of exterior masonry at the two spires and gable end on the principal (west) façade.

 - Collected numerical data on existing conditions to assist others in the development of construction estimates, budge and work phasing plans and construction documents.

 - Procured samples of possible original and replacement mortar from select locations.